kellan/kellan.github.io/_posts/2022-10-08-how-to-plan.md

 ### 5. Don't wait to kill bad ideas.

-Just about every planning process pairs the question, "What are we going to start doing?" with the question, "What are we going to stop doing?
+Just about every planning process pairs the question, _"What are we going to start doing?"_ with the question, _"What are we going to stop doing?
 Focus!
-Put more wood behind fewer arrows!".
+Put more wood behind fewer arrows!"_.
 And yet somehow the plan for what we're going to stop doing never gets as much time and attention as the plan for what we're going to start doing.
 Which makes sense.

 Stopping doing things is by default way less fun than starting things.
 Stopping means we tried something and it didn't work.
 Something that in recent memory everyone agreed was the most important thing we could be doing.
 Something that was so important that maybe we stopped doing something else in order to do this. (and as a manager, stopping means that when I told you this was the most important thing for you to work on, I was probably wrong, and I might look kind of dumb).